-- (b) Pro-ration is determined by dividing the total hours in a pay status, by 2080 hours and multiplying the result times the applicable hours for the rating and rounding to the nearest whole hour.
-Periods of LWOP for employees performing military duty or receiving Workers' Compensation are considered to be in a pay status for pro-rating purposes. - (c) An employee may not receive more than 80 hours of time-off (performance and non-performance based) within one fiscal year. - (d) Scheduling of time off is subject to supervisory approval. - (6) Quality Increase (QI).
-A full or part-time employee with a summary rating of SE is eligible for a quality increase or equivalent pay adjustment, in lieu of a cash or time-off award, if the following criteria are met for the entire annual appraisal period: - (a) The employee is at the full performance level of a career ladder position;

-- (b) The employee has not been promoted, including a transfer that results in a promotion; - (c) The employee has been in the same grade or pay band level; - (d) The employee must be below step 10 of his/her grade level (for GS employees); - (e) The employee has received a Significantly Exceeds Expectations (SE) summary rating; - (f) The employee has demonstrated sustained performance of outstanding quality; - (g) The employee has not received a QI within the preceding 52 consecutive calendar weeks; and - (h) The employee occupies a "permanent position".
+- b 20 hours when all the weighted elements are rated ME. - (b) Pro-ration is determined by dividing the total hours in a pay status, by 2080 hours and multiplying the result times the applicable hours for the rating and rounding to the nearest whole hour.
+Periods of LWOP for employees performing military duty or receiving Workers' Compensation are considered to be in a pay status for pro-rating purposes. - (c) An employee may not receive more than 160 hours of time-off (performance and non-performance based) within one year. - (d) Scheduling of time off is subject to supervisory approval. - (10) Quality (Step) Increase (QSI or QI).
+A full or part-time employee with a summary rating of SE is eligible for a quality increase or equivalent pay adjustment, in lieu of a cash or time-off award, if the following criteria are met for the entire annual appraisal period: - (a) The employee is at the full performance level of a career ladder position; - (b) The employee has not been promoted, including a transfer that results in a promotion; - (c) The employee has been in the same grade or pay band level; - (d) The employee must be below step 10 of his/her grade level (for GS employees); - (e) The employee has received a Significantly Exceeds Expectations (SE) summary rating; - (f) The employee has demonstrated sustained performance of outstanding quality; - (g) The employee has not received a QI within the preceding 52 consecutive calendar weeks; and - (h) The employee occupies a "permanent position".

-g.
-Non-Performance Based Awards and Other Forms of Recognition.

-- (1) If a Departmental element wants to establish a local awards program, the program must be approved by the OCHCO, Office of Human Capital Policy and Accountability prior to implementation and the program must: - (a) Recognize and reward Federal employees, individually and/or in groups, including those who support a Departmental element but are not in that element (i.e., employees from other DOE program offices, employees from other Federal agencies), based on: - 1 Suggestions and inventions; and - 2 Other noteworthy special achievements or contributions. - (b) Recognize the achievements or contributions of employees who are on detail, on an Intergovernmental Personnel Act (IPA) assignment, or have transferred to an international organization; - (c) Establish criteria for determining the value of an achievement, contribution, or suggestion; - (d) Limit the value of nonmonetary items conferred in connection with informal recognition awards to a "nominal value" of \$50 or less; - (e) Publicize the criteria for awards periodically; - (f) Relate the award choice and size to the magnitude of the achievement, contribution, or suggestion; and
+- f.
+Non-Performance Based Awards and Other Forms of Recognition. - (1) If a Departmental element wants to establish a local awards program, the program must be approved by the OCHCO, Office of Human Capital Policy and Accountability prior to implementation and the program must: - (a) Recognize and reward Federal employees, individually and/or in groups, including those who support a Departmental element but are not in that element (i.e., employees from other DOE program offices, employees from other Federal agencies), based on: - 1 Suggestions and inventions; and - 2 Other noteworthy special achievements or contributions. - (b) Recognize the achievements or contributions of employees who are on detail, on an Intergovernmental Personnel Act (IPA) assignment, or have transferred to an international organization; - (c) Establish criteria for determining the value of an achievement, contribution, or suggestion; - (d) Limit the value of nonmonetary items conferred in connection with informal recognition awards to a "nominal value" of \$50 or less; - (e) Publicize the criteria for awards periodically; and - (f) Relate the award choice and size to the magnitude of the achievement, contribution, or suggestion. - (2) Special Act or Service (SAS) Award - (a) A SAS award is a cash award to recognize a one-time significant contribution (i.e., accomplishment) that is clearly above and beyond expected job performance and performed in the public interest in connection with or related to their official employment.
+The contribution may be within or outside the employee's normal job responsibilities.
+An employee may receive a combination of an SAS and Time Off Award (TOA) for the same contribution. - (b) The SAS award includes the On-The-Spot (OTS) award to provide immediate recognition for a significant deed or accomplishment performed with exceptional quality under difficult or unusual circumstances.